Why is Everyone Talking About Litecoin?

 - Allowance of credit or debit cards, a service generally not allowed on cryptocurrency trading exchanges.

-- Allowance to trade 10 or more cryptocurrency CFDs, including Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and Dash.
+- Allowance to trade 10 or more cryptocurrency CFDs, including Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.

 - Free real-time quotes and 24/7 trading availability